Installation and Dependencies

 A more streamlined installation system (either Autotools or something CPAN-compatible) is planned.

-Besides installing from source code, several Linux distributions ship unburden-home-dir as package:
+Several Linux distributions ship unburden-home-dir as package:

 Release Version Numbers